-The Kingdom of Saudi Arabia ranks as one of the most difficult countries in the world to travel to because of the immense difficulty in obtaining a visa.
-Some countries require American passport holders to obtain a visa before traveling, one of which is Saudi Arabia.
+The Kingdom of Saudi Arabia ranks as one of the most difficult countries in the world to travel to because of the immense difficulty of getting a visa.
+Some countries require American passport holders to get a visa before traveling, one of which is Saudi Arabia.
 Saudi Arabia does not make it easy for casual tourism to the Kingdom.
 Most travelers come for Hajj, Umrah or work.
-Outside of those options obtaining a visa can be a very difficult task.
+Outside of those options getting a visa can be a very difficult task.

 Transit visas are available for those staying longer than 12 hours, but I wanted to spend more than that in the Kingdom and it is common for those visa requests to be rejected.
-Knowing full well it's not easy to gain entry to the Kingdom of Saudi Arabia I was prepared for what could be an difficult visa application process.
+Knowing full well it’s difficult to gain entry to the Kingdom of Saudi Arabia I was prepared for what could be a difficult visa application process.

 We grabbed an Uber and raced back to the Embassy to submit our applications.
 The applications were accepted and we were given orange tickets and told to return the next day.
 After months of waiting for approval the actual visa could be available in as few as 24 hours!